mrv-king/RGOOSE/README.md

    - make sure that "path_to_MSYS\msys64\mingw64\include" folder is added
    - make sure that "path_to_MSYS\msys64\usr\bin" folder is added
    - make sure that "path_to_CMAKE\CMake\bin" folder is added
+   - make sure that all three paths above are higher than "%SystemRoot%\system32"

 Optional:
 - Install PTP server/client (one alternative is presented [here](https://timemachinescorp.com/wp-content/uploads/Windows10PTPClient.pdf)).